zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 **Caution: instructions still wip, will add photo references.**

-For the rest, follow the steps in on setting up the prefab from steps 4 ~ 9.
+For the rest, follow the steps on setting up the prefab from steps 4 ~ 9.

 ---